 Don't be afraid to use your colors in unique ways like painting an accent wall or a piece of furniture.
 As long as the same colors or shades of those colors are popping up throughout your home you'll have a continuous look, even if the style of the furniture varies.

-My home is still very much a work in progress, but now that I have chosen colors it limits my choices and creates flow from one room to another.
+My home is still very much a work in progress, but now that I have created a color palette it limits my choices and creates flow from one room to another.